PSP: Pre-trained Soft Prompts for Few-Shot Abstractive Summarization: Abstract

 \section{Abstract}

 Few-shot abstractive summarization has become a challenging task in natural language generation.
-To support it, we designed a novel soft prompts architecture coupled with a prompt pre-training plus fine-tuning paradigm that is effective and tunes only extremely light parameters.
-The soft prompts include continuous input embeddings across an encoder and a decoder to fit the structure of the generation models.
-Importantly, a novel inner-prompt placed in the text is introduced to capture document-level information.
+To support it, we developed a novel soft prompts architecture coupled with a prompt pre-training plus prompt fine-tuning paradigm, which is effective and tunes only extremely light parameters.
+To meet the structure of the generation models, the soft prompts comprise continuous input embeddings across an encoder and a decoder.
+Importantly, a new inner-prompt placed in the text is introduced to capture document-level information.
 The aim is to devote attention to understanding the document that better prompts the model to generate document-related content.
-The first step in the summarization procedure is to conduct prompt pre-training with self-supervised pseudo-data.
-This teaches the model basic summarizing capabilities.
-The model is then fine-tuned with few-shot examples.
+In the training process, the prompt pre-training with self-supervised pseudo-data firstly teaches the model basic summarizing capability.
+Then, with few-shot examples, only the designed lightweight soft prompts are fine-tuned.
 Experimental results on the CNN/DailyMail and XSum datasets show that our method, with only 0.1\% of the parameters, outperforms full-model tuning where all model parameters are tuned.
 It also surpasses Prompt Tuning by a large margin and delivers competitive results against Prefix-Tuning with 3\% of the parameters.